-For guests looking to holiday in the exclusive resort of St. Christoph, there is the Skyfall Penthouse, for example, is truly the crème de la crème of St Anton ski chalets.
+For guests looking to holiday in the exclusive resort of St. Christoph, there is the Skyfall Penthouse, for example, which is truly the crème de la crème of St Anton ski chalets.
 This magnificent house fuses comfort and elegance, combining new-world and contemporary design with humble, classic feats.
 Crux Penthouse is a truly beautiful home which delights in the owner’s attention to detail.
 The interior embraces contemporary features and ensures maximum luxury for all guests.
 The authentic woods and timbers create the perfect alpine-inspired ambience throughout.

 As one of the most popular European ski destinations alongside the neighbouring Lech ski resort, St. Anton offers a large and varied selection of accommodation options.
-To learn more about our luxury chalets, please view our exquisite portfolio below.
+To learn more about our luxury chalets in St. Anton, please view our exquisite portfolio below.

 Nestled at 1,300m and with lifts ascending to an altitude of 2,800m, St. Anton and the world renowned Arlberg ski area provides 340km of fantastically varied pistes offering superbly prepared slopes for all ability levels.
 It offers challenging deep-snow runs, numerous patrolled off-piste itineraries, and some of the best off-piste skiing in the world.
 The views from many of our St Anton ski chalets are breathtaking and conveniently located close to the ski lifts on the mountain.

-When you ski St. Anton you will enjoy some of the very best off-piste skiing in the world and it is also the home to a number of excellent guides.
-We have worked with St. Anton Classic for the last four years and can highly recommend their guiding service however we can tailor the service and guide to each individual need.
+When you ski in St. Anton you will enjoy some of the very best off-piste skiing in the world and it is also the home to a number of excellent guides.
+We have worked with St. Anton Classic for the last four years and can highly recommend their guiding service however we can tailor the service and guide to each individual's needs.

 The Arlberg region is the only region in Austria where heli-skiing is available.
-We can book you the most thrilling and spectacular day high up above St. Anton.
+We can book you the most thrilling and spectacular day high up above the luxury chalets in St. Anton.

 As with all the best ski resorts, St. Anton offers an extensive selection of ski schools to suit all needs.
 We work very closely with a well-established local ski school called St. Anton Classic who offer a great service.